Here’s the best way to tell your contacts that you have a new cell phone number:

 You can do this by making a note of those you haven’t heard from and leaving a voicemail with each contact individually.

-Should I Notify Everyone on My Contact List of a New Phone Number?
+Should You Notify Everyone on Your Contact List of a New Phone Number?

 Notifying your entire contact list of a new phone number may seem like an intimidating task.